orgmycology/astropy_report/sections/3_communication.md

 > I don\'t benefit from them.
 The only reason I joined is to help answer questions about the bit I maintain in my affiliated package.

 > I get to communicate with the community who use Astropy and might have different solutions to problems that I have as a user.
-Usually, Astropy\'s devs are too busy to answer questions but having online forums allows me to unstick myself through the community.
+Usually, Astropy's devs are too busy to answer questions but having online forums allows me to unstick myself through the community.

 > I learn new stuff and occasionally get to help other people with their problems.

-> I use it very effectively as an online informal helpdesk
+> I use it very effectively as an online informal help desk

 > It\'s a great place to get advice on astronomy/Astropy specific problems/issues.
 Similar to StackExchange but focused.